This blog was originally published September 2018 and was updated September 2023.

 But there was also another purpose in Jesus coming to earth.
 He came to free us of the cycle of sin and brokenness we are all trapped in.
 All of us are caught in the rhythms of life that lead to death and separation from God.
 Whether it’s the pain someone has caused us or the pain we have caused someone else, we’re trapped and no matter how hard we try we can’t escape the cycle of sin on our own.

 God saw this, and rather than leave us stuck in the cycle, he decided to do something about it.
-Jesus took the place for the consequences of our sin.
+Jesus took our place for the consequences of our sin.
 He lived a perfect life of obedience to God and he sacrificed his life for us, even though he did nothing to deserve death.

 As the Creator of the University and basically the Chapter President over all of humanity, God could have forced us to experience the emotional & physical consequences that sin creates.
 BUT he didn’t.
 He made the ultimate sacrifice for us.